By Austin Perry

 Final Exercise: Flat Bench Burn-outs

-Typically, (based on judgement) you can go with six 5lb plates on each side of the bar and the next step will include the reasoning behind this.
+Typically, (based on judgment) you can go with six 5lb plates on each side of the bar and the next step will include the reasoning behind this.

 Because this is a finishing burn-out exercise, you will have these 5lb plates added and work in a set of 10 reps, once the 10 reps have been completed, you will stay on the bench with no rest period and your spotter will need to take off one 5lb plate from each side and continue to repeat until you get all the way down to the bar.